-At five-foot-five the “Little Tiger of Hale County” was, like Texas Rangers Colonel John Coffee “Jack” Hays and decorated soldier Audie Murphy, not physically imposing.
-And like two other Texans—Nolan Ryan and Tom Landry—he was a man of few words and much action as he lived a life that became a legend.
-And like these four men, James Franklin Norfleet was the sort of man who created the “larger than life” image of Texans.
+At five-foot-five the “Little Tiger of Hale County” was not physically imposing.
+Nonetheless, James Franklin Norfleet was the sort of man who created the “larger than life” image of Texans.

 J. Frank Norfleet was born in 1865 in Lampasas County.
 By 1870 the family was living in Williamson County.